 I specialized at Microsoft in driving our technology through other products than just the PC.
 At the time everyone was the enemy of Microsoft it seemed so it was a big challenge.
 At the end, we did it with our products literally shipping billions of other devices and every Blu-ray player.
 Only Apple refused to ship and use it.
 To date, those products all generate significant royalty stream for Microsoft, long after I am gone from there.

 During my time at Microsoft, as VP of Digital Media Division, I grew to manage a division of nearly 1000 engineers, testers, marketing and business development people.
-One of the groups I managed though was the signal processing team which produced audio and video compression technologies.
+One of the groups I managed was the signal processing team which produced audio and video compression and processing technologies.
 Both of those relied on refreshing my knowledge of the core signal processing science back in college and learning a ton more about new domains like psychoacoustics.
 Formal and controlled testing was a part of that just the same.
 Through training, I became an “expert” in finding difficult audio distortions that many could not.
 This training is serving me well to this day in being able to pass audio objectivist challenges of blind tests of small distortions.

 I retired from Microsoft back in 2007 (officially left in 2008) and created a start-up which was acquired by Fortune 50 companies.
 I currently own a system integration company, Madrona Digital, that does security, audio/video, lighting, networking, etc. for mid to high-end homes and commercial buildings (no retail sales).
 This gives me great exposure to the industry and the “back story” of it.